Want the best from VICE News in your inbox? Sign up here.

-WASHINGTON — Special Counsel Robert Mueller devoted a good chunk of his brief, and presumably only, public press conference Wednesday to explaining why he didn’t, or rather, couldn’t charge Trump with a crime.
+WASHINGTON — Special Counsel Robert Mueller devoted a good chunk of his brief, and presumably only, public press conference Wednesday to explaining why he didn’t, or rather, couldn’t charge President Trump with a crime.

-It boils down to a Watergate-era memo from 1973 written by the department’s internal Office of Legal Counsel, or OLC.
+It boils down to a Watergate-era memo from 1973 written by the DOJ’s internal Office of Legal Counsel, or OLC.
 That memo concluded that charging a sitting president with a crime would unduly interfere with the functioning of the entire executive branch.

 Indeed, to do so, Mueller said, would be “unconstitutional.”